DerGuru/The-Resonant/New Chapters/Part3/P3-07_Anomaly_Detection.md

 "Do it," Jason said.
 "But carefully.
 If this thing notices us watching, it might react.
 We stay passive.
 We stay hidden."

 *I can help,* RAE offered. *I can sense patterns Milo's equipment can't.
-If we get close enough—not inside, just near—I might be able to identify the entity's structure.
+If we get close enoughâ€”not inside, just nearâ€”I might be able to identify the entity's structure.
 Its intentions.*

 "Tomorrow night," Jason said.
 "We do a reconnaissance.
 Passive only.
 Just close enough for RAE to sense it.
 Then we compile everything and decide whether to report."